Cozumel’s Safe & Most Popular Snorkeling Spots in 2023

 Playa Corona is a Local’s Favorite for Cozumel Snorkeling

-This beach has long been popular among locals and visitors alike, but it sometimes doesn’t get its due props as one of the best snorkeling access points in Cozumel.
+This beach has long been popular among locals and visitors alike, but it sometimes doesn’t get its due props as one of the best access points for snorkeling in Cozumel.

 One reason may be because locals don’t want to give up the goods!
 But more likely it’s because some of the better coral clusters sit a little bit of a swim offshore.
 This might be best for experienced swimmers, or at least those that have already gotten their feet wet (pun intended) at one of the easier places, like Dzul-Ha or Chankanaab.